microsoft/botframework/README.md

 ## Bot Framework Solutions

-The [Bot Framework Solutions repository](https://github.com/Microsoft/AI) is the home for a set of templates, solutions and skills to help build more advanced, assistant-like conversational experiences.
+The [Bot Framework Solutions repository](https://github.com/Microsoft/AI) is the home for a set of templates, solution accelerators and skills to help build more advanced, assistant-like conversational experiences.

 ### Bot Framework Virtual Assistant Template